 This advanced level professional skills course helps the radiologist assistant develop more advanced and independent patient care skills.
-It includes director patient care such as management of tubes and lines, advanced pharmacology interactions, and overall image observation skills.
+It includes direct patient care such as management of tubes and lines, advanced pharmacology interactions, and overall image observation skills.
 It also includes identifying appropriate imaging modalities for various clinical pathways, information management including clinical reporting, and auditing systems.

 5103.
-Management Techniques for Radiologic Administrators 3(3-0)
+Management Techniques for Radiologic Administrators

-Prerequisites: RADS 5003, 5013, 5023, 5033 or consent of graduate coordinator.
+Prerequisites: RADS 5013, 5023 or consent of graduate coordinator.

 An in-depth study of the administrative requirements for radiologic administrators within the health care environment.
 Emphasis will be placed on organizational behavior theory and practices as they pertain to personnel managements, staffing issues/strategies, performance appraisal, risk management, policies/procedures, time management, interview techniques/strategies, departmental scheduling, computer software applications, and the wellness paradigm.

 5124.
-Financial Management in Radiologic Administration 4(4-0)
+Financial Management in Radiologic Administration

-Prerequisite: RADS 5103 or consent of graduate coordinator.
+Prerequisite: RADS 5013, 5023 or consent of graduate coordinator.

 Examination of fiscal management in health care organizations in relation to economic and societal trends.
-Emphasis will be placed on the use of fiscal information in decisionmaking, and the implications of financial management decisions on radiology services and health care delivery.
+Emphasis will be placed on the use of fiscal information in decision-making, and the implications of financial management decisions on radiology services and health care delivery.
 Concepts of budgeting, marketing, cost analysis, cost finding, rate setting, and cost containment will be included.
 The impact of new technologies such as PACS will be explored.